Reyes1921/notas/Web Security Knowledge/https.md

 # `SSL Secure Socket Layer`

-SSL is a dinosaur by Internet standards.
-The first version was never released and version 2 launched with the browser Netscape 1.1 in 1995

 A protocol created by Netscape.
 SSL is a dinosaur by Internet standards.
 The first version was never released and version 2 launched with the browser Netscape 1.1 in 1995.
 Later that year Netscape released version 3 because version 2 had some major security problems.
 Netscape gave control of SSL protocol to the IETF: Internet Engineering Task Force.
 Before 1999 ended, IETF released TLS version 1.0 (Which was really SSL 3.1).

 `SSL was renamed to TLS: Transport Layer Security.
 Creating confusion and chaos still to this day.`